Marc Blondin: Career

 Marc Blondin was working in event management and as a radio DJ in Quebec when he got his start in the wrestling business with the WWF in 1986, when Guy Hauray, then in charge of French-language business for the WWF, hired him for ring announcer duties for house shows in Montreal.
 Later that year he replaced Edouard Carpentier as the official French-language interviewer in the WWF.
 He also replaced Carpentier as on-air commentator in 1989 when Carpentier was briefly suspended.
 He left WWF at the end of 1991.

-In 1992, Blondin headed the French language announce team for WCW Power Hour and other WCW programming in Quebec, Canada with former wrestler Richard Charland.
+In 1991, Blondin headed the French language announce team for WCW Power Hour and other WCW programming in Quebec, Canada with former wrestler Richard Charland.
 Blondin worked full-time for WCW broadcasts.
-That was eventually stopped around 1995 and he returned to his event management business.
+That was eventually stopped in late 1993 and he returned to his event management business.
 In 1996, he was rehired at the recommendation of Jacques Rougeau when WCW was looking for French-speaking announcers for a new TV contract signed with Canal+ in France and Belgium.
-He brought in good friend Michel Letourneur as co-host because Letourneur could speak with a European French accent since they were working exclusively for Europe.
+He brought in good friend Michel Letourneur as co-host because Letourneur could speak with a European French accent since they were working exclusively for Europe at first.
 Together, they hosted Monday Nitro and select PPV's (on tape delay) for 3 years.
-In 1999/2000, the contract with Canal+ was not renewed, however WCW programming resumed in Quebec and they were kept around.
+In 1999/2000, the contract with Canal+ was not renewed, however WCW programming had also resumed in Quebec in 1998 so they were kept around.
 In 2000, they started announcing PPVs live on Canal Indigo in Quebec.
 In 2001, they hosted a seven-week-long marathon of WCW pay-per-view events from Starrcade 1999 to Bash At The Beach 2000.
 It was around this time that Vince McMahon and the WWF purchased the bankrupt WCW and it was announced that the show would be cancelled since they could no longer broadcast shows from either promotion.

 Following the end of WCW Blondin continued to be involved in Canadian wrestling in Quebec and Eastern Canada.
 In 2001, Blondin made several appearances for Jacques Rougeau, Jr.'s Lutte International 2000.
 During its June 1 show at the Auditorium de Verdun, Blondin addressed the 3,500 crowd with Jacques Rougeau's son Cedric opening for the professional debut 12-year-old Jean Jacques Rougeau, another of Jacques' sons, against midget wrestler Little Broken.
 The previous month, he had appeared at a press conference with the Jacques Rougeau, Sr. and the rest of the Rougeau family to promote the event and gave a speech on the Rougeau's contributions to Canadian professional wrestling.

 In 2004 Blondin became the French language announcer for TNA Impact! with Pierre-Carl Ouellette at the RDS studios, later joined by Sylvain Grenier and Jean-François Kelly.
 On May 14, 2005, Blondin appeared at Northern Championship Wrestling's ChallengeMania 13 as the Captain Buffet the cornerman of Chris Stevens in his match and helped Stevens get the victory.